The infinity-category of stabilized Liouville sectors: Introduction

+\begin{remark} In fact, one may replace~\eqref{item.
+W inverts equivalences assumption} with the assumption that $\WW$ stably inverts any of three other natural notions of equivalences---trivial inclusions, bordered deformation equivalences, or movie inclusions---and the conclusion of the theorem still holds (see Section~\ref{section. equivalent localizations}).
+We note that, in practice, some invariants may satisfy a stronger assumption than~\eqref{item.
+W inverts equivalences assumption}: If $f$ is a strict equivalence, the map $f_*: \WW(M) \to \WW(N)$ may be an equivalence even before passing to the stabilized invariants.
+This is the case when $\WW$ is the wrapped Fukaya category. \end{remark}

+\begin{remark} In many examples of $\infty$-categories, a filtered colimit may be modeled by an increasing union along well-behaved inclusions (of possibly infinitely many objects).
+So one would not lose much intuition by imagining that $\WW^{\dd}(M)$ is a union $\bigcup_{n \geq 0} \WW(M \times T^*[0,1]^n)$ along the stabilization maps~\eqref{item.
+W stabilizes assumption}.
+Finally, most invariants take values in familiar $\infty$-categories---of groups, modules, categories, sets, spaces, chain complexes et cetera---where such filtered colimits exist, so the assumption that $\WW$ takes values in a setting with filtered colimits is not onerous. \end{remark}

-We recall two invariants of Liouville sectors---the wrapped Fukaya category\footnote{This functoriality is proven in~\cite{gps}, and other foundational works include~\cite{abouzaid-loops, abouzaid-seidel-wrapped, sylvan-wrapped}.
-We also point out the font difference between $\WW$ (which refers to a general invariant) and $\cW$ (which refers to the wrapped Fukaya category).} $\cW(M)$ and the Lagrangian cobordism $\infty$-category\footnote{In the notation of~\cite{nadler-tanaka}, we set $\lag(M) = \lag_\Lambda(M)$ where $\Lambda$ is the skeleton of $M$.} $\lag(M)$---known to satisfy the hypotheses of Theorem~\ref{theorem. informal functoriality}.
-In fact, when $M$ is Weinstein, $\cW^{\dd}(M) \simeq \cW(M)$.
-And for all Liouville sectors, $\lag(M) \simeq \lag^{\dd}(M)$.
+The wrapped Fukaya category\footnote{This functoriality is proven in~\cite{gps}, and other foundational works include~\cite{abouzaid-loops, abouzaid-seidel-wrapped, sylvan-wrapped}.
+We also point out the font difference between $\WW$ (which refers to a general invariant) and $\cW$ (which refers to the wrapped Fukaya category).} $\cW(M)$ and the Lagrangian cobordism $\infty$-category\footnote{In the notation of~\cite{nadler-tanaka}, we set $\lag(M) = \lag_\Lambda(M)$ where $\Lambda$ is the skeleton of $M$.} $\lag(M)$ are both known to satisfy the hypotheses of Theorem~\ref{theorem. informal functoriality}.
+In fact, for all Liouville sectors, $\lag(M) \simeq \lag^{\dd}(M)$.
 So we have the following as an example application:

 \begin{theorem} Let $M$ and $N$ be Liouville sectors.
 Then \enum \item There are continuous maps \eqnn \embtop^{\dd}(M,N) \to \fun(\lag(M),\lag(N)), \qquad \embtop^{\dd}(M,N) \to \fun(\cW^{\dd}(M),\cW^{\dd}(N)) \eqnd to the space of functors. \item Further, these maps can be made to respect composition operations homotopy-coherently. \enumd \end{theorem}